ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/inject-local-storage.md

   - `stringify`: A custom function to serialize stored data.
 Defaults to `JSON.stringify`.
   - `parse`: A custom function to deserialize stored data.
 Defaults to a function handling JSON parsing with support for `undefined`.
   - `injector`: Optional custom injector for dependency resolution.
+  - `clearOnKeyChange`: If set to true, removes the value stored under the previous key from localStorage when the computed key changes.
+Applies only when a key-computation function is provided.
+Defaults to `true`.

 ### Function: `injectLocalStorage`

 - **Parameters**:
-  - `key`: The local storage key under which data is stored.
+  - `keyOrComputation`: A string key or a computation function returning a key string under which data is stored.
+If a function is provided, the signal will reinitialize whenever the computed key changes.
   - `options`: Configuration options of type `LocalStorageOptions`.
-- **Returns**: A `WritableSignal` representing the state of the local storage item.
-Updates to this signal are reflected in local storage and vice versa if `storageSync` is true.
+- **Returns**: A reactive signal (`LocalStorageSignal<T>`) with `set` and `update` methods representing the state of the local storage item.
+Updates to this signal are reflected in local storage (and emit a `storage` event), and external storage events update the signal if `storageSync` is enabled.

 ## Usage